kailash-manasarovar/statement/docs/timeline/2024/july.md

 - He confirms this.
 - He says he wasn't expecting me to run for election.
 - I believe I'm talking to the trumpet teacher still, or someone close to him.
+- I joke about "whipping them up into a frenzy" and post tweets saying we're going for coffee and such like.
+- Down at the beach, young men come up to me and make references to coffee.
-- We make references to things that have happened between us, that no one could know unless he told them, or is telling them; looks for example.
+- In this unusual way, we chat about things that have happened between us, that no one could know unless he told them, or is telling them; private looks we made to each other for example.
 I'm sure it's him.
 - I feel extremely sexually aroused these last two weeks in July before I leave for Lourdes.
 - It's important to note that I felt no sexual arousal while I was away, it's only when I come back to Denia and stay in my flat that this begins again.
 - I don't go out much now as it feels so dangerous but I try to go to the beach in the afternoon as there are a lot of people there, tourists.